 MPPB stands for Molecular Pharmacology, Physiology and Biotechnology.

 Our research mission is to discover new biomedical knowledge and to apply basic science insights to advance therapeutic strategies.
-The department consists of 15 full-time on-campus faculty members and 70 graduate students.
+The department consists of 16 full-time on-campus faculty members and approximately 165 graduate students (approximately 83 Ph.D. students and 81 Masters students) in the graduate programs (Molecular Pharmacology & Physiology, Biotechnology, and Biomedical Engineering).

 MPPB faculty offer extensive experience in biotechnology and in the biomedical device industry, with research interests spanning from molecules to cells, tissues to organs to whole organisms.